MarufZak/study-logs/grokking-web-application-security/README.md

 db.user.save(body);
 ```

-This code is vulnerable to mass assignment.
+This code is vulnerable to _mass assignment_.
 If user has field `isAdmin` for example, attacker might include it in the body to obtain admin privileges.
 The fields should be explicitly written.

 ```js
 const body = req.json();